 Proposition~\ref{prop:etah} and the Atiyah-Patodi-Singer index theorem show that it is more natural to consider the sum

 rather than the $\eta$-invariant itself.
-This sum is well defined if $\Sigma$ is compact and it is sometimes called the \emph{local $\xi$-invariant}.
+This sum is well defined if $\Sigma$ is compact, and it is sometimes called the \emph{local $\xi$-invariant}.
 In order to avoid confusion with vectors and covectors that are also denoted by $\xi$ in this article, we will denote the $\xi$-invariant by the boldface version of the letter $\xi$.

-We will now give a more general definition of the local $\xi$-invariant associated with any Feynman propagator even when we drop the assumption that $\Sigma$ is compact or that $\DS$ is self-adjoint.
+We will now give a more general definition of the local $\xi$-invariant associated with any Feynman propagator even when we drop the assumption that $\Sigma$ is compact or that $\DS$ is selfadjoint.

 \begin{definition} The local $\xi$-invariant $\Xi_y(G_L)$ of a Feynman propagator $G_L$ is defined as